yeager-j/api.nuzlocke.gg/ENGINEERING.md

 ### 7.6 Operational Longevity & Versioning

 Any breaking changes will be introduced via additional API versions (e.g. `/api/v2`) as is industry standard.
-As for the introduction of additional data, rebuilding the JSON files will never take more than 30 minutes and should only be necessary when new Pokémon games come out around once a year, or I decide to support an additional ROM Hack.
+As for the introduction of additional data, rebuilding the JSON files will never take more than 1 minute (see section on benchmarking) and therefore can happen as part of the normal CI pipeline.
+At these speeds, there is no need for incremental builds based on whichever Pokémon got updated.

 ## 8. Performance Considerations